cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/azimuth-cloud-portal.md

 A **project**, also known as a **cloud tenancy**, is an organizational unit in the cloud where users are assigned.
-Users can be part of multiple tenancies, and all resources within a tenancy are visible and editable by its members or if a **external IP** is attched, external users can also access it.
+Users can be part of multiple tenancies, and all resources within a tenancy are visible and editable by its members or if a **external IP** is attached, external users can also access it.
 To get a cloud tenancy or access an existing one, you currently need to contact Helpdesk Support, *This may change in the future*.

 ## Using the JASMIN Azimuth Cloud Portal